 It is in their interest to do so as they could match surveys to panelists in a more efficient manner.
 But this is often done without any compensation for your time spent to fill out such surveys.

-Well, PineCone does not do it differently!
+Well, PineCone Research does not do it differently!

 But the site seems to give you that impression they take these updates more seriously than others.
 With the others, I don’t see any change in the nature or payout rate of the subsequent surveys.
 But with them, I notice they start to send in surveys that are more in tune with my updates, and often with a slightly improved payout rate.

 For a quick turnaround, I suggest you cash out using the PayPal option provided.
-Indeed, the payment from your last survey work can be credited into your PayPal account with just 24 hours turnaround.
+Indeed, the payment from your last survey work may be credited into your PayPal account with just 24 hours turnaround.

 If you prefer to check, it is also doable here, but expect significantly more time to take care of the many processes involving check payment.